rails/rails/guides/source/active_record_postgresql.md

 end
 ```

-NOTE: Enum values can't be dropped or renamed which also means add_enum_value is irreversible.
+NOTE: Enum values can't be dropped, which also means add_enum_value is irreversible.
 You can read why [here](https://www.postgresql.org/message-id/29F36C7C98AB09499B1A209D48EAA615B7653DBC8A@mail2a.alliedtesting.com).

 To rename a value you can use `rename_enum_value`: